-Testing
+Testing and Investigations

-- 6. Member Federations shall require all Athletes who are advised by list for consideration for selection for the Olympic Games ("commonly known as the Long List"), who are not regular members of the Member Federation, to agree in writing to be bound to the SADR (under the NZOC Integrity Regulation), 12 months out from the start of the Olympic Games for which they are to be considered for selection for the purpose of out of competition testing by DFSNZ. - 7.
-Member Federations shall require all Athletes who are advised by list for consideration for selection for the Olympic Games ("commonly known as the Long List"), who are regular members of the Member Federation, to be advised by Long List by Member Federations to NZOC no later than six months before the date of the commencement of the Olympic Games for the purpose of out of competition testing by DFSNZ. - 8.
-The requirements in clauses 6 and 7 above shall also apply in relation to participation and selection for the Commonwealth Games.
+- 7. Member Federations shall require all Athletes on a Long List, who are not regular members of the Member Federation, to agree in writing to be bound to the SADR (under the NZOC Integrity Regulation), twelve months out from the start of the Games for which they are to be considered for selection for the purpose of out of competition testing by DFSNZ, including providing whereabouts information as required by the International Standard for Testing and Investigations. - 8.
+Member Federations shall require all Athletes who are on a Long List, who are regular members of the Member Federation, to agree to in writing to be bound by the SADR, no later than six months before the date of the commencement of a Games for the purpose of out of competition testing by DFSNZ.